weberjn/org.openhab.automation.javascripting/src/doc/README.md

 # Project for Scripts

-To have a script compile without errors in Eclipse, it should be in a Java project with openHAB dependencies and a dependency to javarules, of course.
+To have a script compile without errors in Eclipse, it should be in a Java project with openHAB dependencies and a dependency to javascripting.

 * create a folder in the openhab addons bundle tree
 * copy the pom.xml of a binding
 * remove everything in the pom but the parent
 * change groupId and artifactId
 * import the folder as maven project into Eclipse
-* link conf/automation/jsr223 as external source folder
+* create the Java scripts in src/main/java in the default package
+* if the source compiles without errors, copy it to conf/automation/jsr223

 # Library Code

 Java Rules has `DynamicImport-Package: *` so it can access code in other bundles.

-Bundle your code as OSGI bundle as in this sample: https://github.com/weberjn/org.openhab.automation.javarules.ext
+Bundle your code as OSGI bundle as in this sample: https://github.com/weberjn/org.openhab.automation.javascripting.ext

 # Building